 Premature ejaculation occurs when you release semen while in intercourse earlier than desired, which is usually after less than a minute of intercourse.
 Premature ejaculation is not a health problem but it can disrupt your sexual performance or pleasure and can be a cause of relationship problems.
 There is nothing to worry if premature ejaculation occurs once in a while.
 If it happens to often, you might have to consult your doctor about the treatment options, which will include counseling.

-Peyronie’s disease is the type of erectile dysfunction which happens when the scar tissue causes the penis to bend.
+Peyronie’s disease is the type of erectile dysfunction that happens when the scar tissue causes the penis to bend.
 A slight penis curve is normal but the curve which is associated with Peyronie’s disease is more distinct.
 This can result from the penis injury which causes the scar tissue which is called plaque to build up.
-The symptoms are:
+The symptoms of peyronie’s disease are:

 - The curve of the penis